-- And, competing with its industry rivals would become a big issue. - Hence, efficient management with less cost is required. - At a higher level, other than these three issues, there are few more issues that depend on resource management. - These are power consumption and optimization of multiple objectives to further reduce the cost. - To accomplish these tasks, there are several approaches followed, namely, consolidation of server and storage workloads. - Consolidation would reduce the energy consumption and in some cases would increase the performance of the cloud. - According to Margaret Rouse, server consolidation by definition is an approach to the efficient usage of
+- And, competing with its industry rivals would become a big issue. - Hence, efficient management with less cost is required. - At a higher level, other than these three issues, there are few more issues that depend on resource management. - These are power consumption and optimization of multiple objectives to further reduce the cost. - To accomplish these tasks, there are several approaches followed, namely, consolidation of server and storage workloads. - Consolidation would reduce the energy consumption and in some cases would increase the performance of the cloud. - According to Margaret Rouse, server consolidation by definition is an approach to the efficient usage of computer server resources in order to reduce the total number of servers or server locations that an organization requires

-- The previously discussed prospects are mostly suitable for IaaS. - •Similarly, there are different management methods that are followed for different types of service delivery models. - •Each of the type has its own way of management.
-All the management methodologies are based on load fluctuation. - •Load fluctuation is the point where the workload of the system changes continuously. - •This is one of the important criteria and issues that should be considered for cloud applications. - •Load fluctuation can be divided into two types: predictable and unpredictable. - · Predictable load fluctuations are easy to handle. - •The cloud can be preconfigured for handling such kind of fluctuations. - •Whereas unpredictable load fluctuations are difficult to handle, ironically this is one of the reasons why cloud is preferred by several users.
+- The previously discussed prospects are mostly suitable for IaaS. - Similarly, there are different management methods that are followed for different types of service delivery models. - Each of the type has its own way of management.
+All the management methodologies are based on load fluctuation. - Load fluctuation is the point where the workload of the system changes continuously. - This is one of the important criteria and issues that should be considered for cloud applications. - Load fluctuation can be divided into two types: predictable and unpredictable. - Predictable load fluctuations are easy to handle. - The cloud can be preconfigured for handling such kind of fluctuations. - Whereas unpredictable load fluctuations are difficult to handle, ironically this is one of the reasons why cloud is preferred by several users.